CMI PROFESSIONAL SERVICES, LLP d/b/a COOPERATIVE MAGNETIC IMAGING CENTER

 Research: CMI may use or disclose your PHI for research projects that are subject to a special approval process.
 CMI will ask for your permission if the researchers will have access to your name, address or other information that reveals who you are.

 Public Health and Oversight: CMI may disclose your PHI for public health activities such as assisting public health authorities or other legal authorities to prevent or control disease, injury, disability, or for other health oversight activities.
-Other health oversight activities include audit, investigations, inspection, licensure or disciplinary actions, and civil, criminal or administrative proceedings or any other activity necessary for the oversight of the health care system for:
+Other health oversight activities include audits, investigations, inspections, licensure or disciplinary actions, civil, criminal, or administrative proceedings, or any other activity necessary for the oversight of the health care system for: